Riding My First Bikepacking Endurance Race

 I rode until about 11pm that night, found a church with shelter and set up my bivvy for a couple hours.

-I met up with that rider from 2 days prior and we ended up riding the same pace.
+I caught up to that rider from 2 days ago that I followed into the woods, and we ended up riding at the same pace.
 Eventually we started talking and introduced ourselves.
-Tom lives in the area and rides the trails often.
+His name was Tom, and Tom lives in the area and rides these trails often.

 We get into a rhythm of riding about 70miles / day and sleeping for about 4 hours every night.